What's Behind Successful Marriages?

 It’s not as though the church doesn’t have answers or resources.
-There are a number of excellent resources available to help churches build strong marriages and families.
+There are several excellent resources available to help churches build strong marriages and families.
 For engaged couples, we use a tool called PREPARE.
 A couple fills out a questionnaire that provides an objective snapshot of their relationship’s growth areas and strengths.
-“Keeping Love Alive” is our one-day marriage workshop we hold in churches to help couples at any stage of marriage to proactively strengthen their marriages.
-For couples in crisis, we have an effective program called “A New Beginning,” which incl udes a 4-week follow up.
-In a survey of couples who attended an A New Beginning, 86% of the participants reported their marital satisfaction had improved significantly, and they had recommitted to their marriage.
+“Keeping Love Alive” is the one-day marriage workshop we hold in churches to help couples at any stage of marriage proactively strengthen their marriages.
+For couples in crisis, we have an effective program called “A New Beginning,” which includes a 4-week follow-up.
+In a survey of couples who attended A New Beginning, 86% of the participants reported their marital satisfaction had improved significantly, and they had recommitted to their marriage.

 Join us and discover what thousands of other couples have… timeless truths and practical tools to restore your marriage and rekindle your love.

 We often hear couples say, “Our passion has faded away,” or “We’re stressed out and not close like we used to be.”
 And we’ve had tremendous success in helping couples reconnect, rekindle their love and rebuild their marriage into something better than it was before their marital crisis.
 Many tell us our program helped them regain what they thought they had lost forever, and get closer to each other than they ever thought could even be possible.